RayhanaAkterDev/javascript-complete-guide/01-fundamentals/08-data-types/README.md

 - **Date** — date and time objects
 - **RegExp** — regular expressions

-When you assign one object or array to another variable, they both point to the **same memory**, so changes made through one variable affect the other.
+Assigning one object or array to another variable copies the reference, so both variables point to the same memory.

 **Example:**